sigstore/sigstore-website/content/en/policy-controller/overview.md

 ---
-title: "policy-controller"
+title: "Policy Controller"
-category: "policy-ontroller"
+category: "Policy Controller"
+menuTitle: "Overview"
 position: 102
 ---

-# policy-controller Admission Controller
+# Policy Controller Admission Controller

 The `policy-controller` admission controller can be used to enforce policy on a Kubernetes cluster based on verifiable supply-chain metadata from `cosign`.

 `policy-controller` also resolves the image tags to ensure the image being ran is not different from when it was admitted.

-See the [installation instructions](installation#policy-controller) for more information.
+See the [installation instructions](installation) for more information.

 **This component is still actively under development!**